 - Clarity and productivity: Alcohol can impair cognitive function and affect productivity.
 When recovering from a hangover, you’re less likely to engage in productive activities like listening to audiobooks, working out, or working on that side hustle.
 Going alcohol-free for a month can improve mental clarity, focus, and productivity levels across the board.
 These benefits are incremental and create a snowball of benefits over weeks, months, and years.

 - Financial savings: Drinking can be an expensive habit that also leads to impulsive spending.
 Several clients have told me they saved upwards of $1000 a month on bar tabs alone.
-Instead of spending money on alcohol, individuals can use that money towards more purposeful goals or objectives (like saving for a home.)
+Instead of spending money on alcohol, individuals can use that money towards more purposeful goals or objectives (like investing or saving for a home.)

 - Improved skin: Alcohol can dehydrate the body, leading to dull and tired-looking skin.
 Abstaining from alcohol for a month can lead to improved skin texture and appearance, including a reduction in puffiness and skin inflammation – necessitating fewer pricey spa visits.